-The Sydney Mardi Gras parade began in 1978 as a protest against the marginalisation and discrimination faced by sexuality and gender diverse people.
+The Sydney Mardi Gras parade began in 1978 as a protest against the marginalisation and discrimination faced by sexuality and gender-diverse people.
 At the time, the police response was violent and brutal, with many being arrested and physically injured.
 In Australian society today, LGBTQIA+ young people still experience homophobia, biphobia and transphobia.
 On this National Day of Action against Bullying and Violence, this is a timely reminder that such actions still exist.
 However, like the Mardi Gras, it is also an important reminder that LGBTQIA+ people are more than victims of this violence, and, as new research shows, are actively carving out positive experiences for themselves on social media platforms.

-For LGBTIQA+ people bullying and violence often comes from a variety of places – schools, peers, online spaces, family, and media representations.
+For LGBTIQA+ people bullying and violence often come from a variety of places – schools, peers, online spaces, family, and media representations.
 At the beginning of the pandemic, for instance, concerns were raised about the negative impact lockdowns could have on LGBTQIA+ young people.
 There were worries that queer people would have to move back in with homophobic or transphobic family members, and this would have negative impacts on their wellbeing.
 But what were queer young people actually doing, and where did social media platforms fit into their lives during this tumultuous time?

 “…just the education thing [on social media].
 I think the education thing was massive for me, especially in COVID like it did a lot for me with the polyamorous thing.
 It did a lot for me for the non-binary thing.
 That’s only a thing that’s been for me like a thing within the last twelve months.
 But I’ve been thinking of my whole life.” – Skyler